vippsas/vipps-psp-api/vipps-psp-api.md

 the 3DSecure flow.
 The PSP must host and retrieve any necessary data from the session.
-Once the session is completed, the PSP must finish with a redirect according to the `Operations.url` object sent in the initial `makePayment` request, where upon the app will close the iframe.
+Once the session is completed, the PSP must finish with a redirect according to the `Operations.url` object sent in the initial `makePayment` request, whereupon the app will close the iframe.
 Vipps will then resend the `makePayment` request.

 For example, if a 3DSecure session succeeds, you should redirect to the